On the 4d/3d/2d view of the SCFT/VOA correspondence: 3d TQFT and rank zero SCFT

 \subsection{3d TQFT from $S^1$ reduction with a $\Z_N$ twist}

 What kind of 3d TQFTs do we have to deal with?
 They originate from the $S^1$ reduction of 4d SCFTs, followed by the topological A-twist in 3d.
 When the parent theory is Lagrangian, we simply obtain the twisted version of the ``same'' Lagrangian gauge theory in 3d, with the same gauge group and matter content as in 4d.
-Such theories and their boundary VOAs have received some attention in the literature \cite{}.
+Boundary VOAs in such theories have recently received some attention in the literature \cite{Costello:2018fnz,Costello:2018swh,Creutzig:2021ext,Ballin:2022rto,Garner:2022rwe,Yoshida:2023wyt,Beem:2023dub,Ferrari:2023fez,Coman:2023xcq}.

 Let us look at another class of examples, -- the non-Lagrangian theories with fractional $U(1)_r$ charges.
 Recall the issue discussed at the end of Section \ref{sec:HTtwist}.
 Namely, the $U(1)_r$ twist along $C$ creates the monodromy $e^{2\pi i r}$ around the asymptotic circle of $C$, for the fields of r-charge $r$.
-In theories with fractional $U(1)_r$ charges, such as the Argyres-Douglas (AD) \cite{} ones, this leads to an interesting observation.
+In theories with fractional $U(1)_r$ charges, such as the Argyres-Douglas (AD) \cite{Argyres:1995jj,Argyres:1995xn,Bonelli:2011aa,Xie:2012hs,Xie:2013jc} ones, this leads to an interesting observation.
 An operator of r-charge $\frac{n}{N}$ acquires a non-trivial phase $e^{2\pi i \frac{n}{N}}$ under the total $e^{2\pi i}\in U(1)_r$ rotation.
 Thus $e^{2\pi i}\in U(1)_r$, though commuting with the supercharges, acts as a non-trivial global symmetry transformation.
 If $N$ is the lowest common denominator of all the fractional r-charges, then it is clear that $e^{2\pi i}\in U(1)_r$ generates a global $\Z_N$ symmetry.
 In other words, we find that $U(1)_r$ is extended by $\Z_N$ to $\widetilde{U(1)}_r$, which is the N-fold covering of $U(1)_r$, as manifested by the short exact sequence:

 Our cigar, due to the topological twist, carries precisely the holonomy $e^{2\pi i}\in U(1)_r$ along the asymptotic circle, see Figure \ref{fig:r-holo}: \\ Thus a 4d SCFT with fractional r-charges is reduced on the $S^1$ with special periodicity conditions.
 They are given by the standard supersymmetric (i.e., periodic) conditions modified by the additional discrete holonomy around this $S^1$: